 The view towards Mt Zao

 The flat wide summit was completely in the trees.
 There was no wind but also no views.
 I walked five minutes westwards towards the next peak, Mt Kita-Izumi, and found a spot with a view and without too much wind, perfect for lunch.
 At 2pm, I was ready to descend.
 I seemed to be the last person left on the mountain.
 The wind had completely disappeared, and the conditions were perfect for hiking.
 At first, I had great views east towards Sendai city.
 Then the path curved westwards around the mountain-side and entered the forest.
 Half an hour later, I reached an open space.
 Turning around, I had a good view of the rounded summit I had just come down from.
 I continued along the now level path, and soon reached a junction.
-Here, I turned left and headed towards the Kamoshika course.
+Here, I turned left and headed towards the Kamoshika trail.

 In the distance, Sendai city